 When I started budgeting, I tried to use a “one size fits all” budget spreadsheet that absolutely did NOT fit our life.
 I got so frustrated and fed up that I almost gave up on a budget entirely.

-It took a little work to come up with a true list of budget categories that accurately reflected our lives and expenses, but it was a complete gamechanger when I did.
+It took a little work to come up with a true list of budget categories that accurately reflected our lives and expenses, but it was a complete gamechanger for our financial stablitity when I did.

-Having a specific set of budgeting categories allows you to see each month where your income is going, and make changes if you need to.
+Having a specific set of important budget categories allows you to see each month where your income is going, and make changes if you need to.
+These also work great for using with the cash envelope system!

 What Categories Should I Include in a Budget?